drowsy-coder/femunity/README.md

 ## How to Use

-Once you have created an account or logged in as a Guest, you can start exploring the app's features.
+Once you have created an account you can start exploring the app's features.

 ### Creating Communities